ibois-epfl/sp4e-andrea-petras/README.md

 ```

 #### **Notes**
-> ⚠️ Passing a matrix to the commandline flag is not working.
-The function `eval()` cannot properly transform it into an array (?)
+> ⚠️ Passing a matrix to the commandline: `python ./week4/cmd.py -A 3 3 3 3 -nrows 2`